galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

 Replace `/srv/galaxy` with the path to your copy of Galaxy.

-Thus, all requests on your server (for example, [http://www.example.org/](http://www.example.org/)) are now redirected to Galaxy.

 Make sure that you either comment out or modify line containing default configuration for enabled sites.

 ```
 include /etc/nginx/sites-enabled/*;